OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 Regular Expressions
 ===================

-Regular Expressions are a powerful tool widely used to perform searches and validations.
-In the context of a web application they are commonly used to perform input validation (e.g. Email address).
+Regular Expressions are a powerful tool that's widely used to perform searches and validations.
+In the context of a web applications they are commonly used to perform input validation (e.g. Email address).

 > Regular expressions are a notation for describing sets of character strings.